Carter03/REC-ID/README.md

 To run the application -
 * Enter src directory
 * Run main.py
+* If no stored data exists, input the categories to store for residents in order of priority (e.g., name, room no., age, gender)
+* Select button to Identify resident, Add new resident, or Remove existing resident
+* To Add or Remove a resident, follow instructions in terminal
+* Press Q to exit Identify, Add, Remove screens
+* Press SPACE when in Identify or Add screen to select resident
+* Click X (top-right) to close option selection screen

 Clarifications -
 * All data is stored in data/people/people.pkl, which is generated blank if it doesn't exist already